Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: Hyperparameters for the SR model and the CVAE

-We list here the hyperparameters of the SR model and CVAE (Figure \ref{fig:network-architecture}).
-Further details about the implementation are available at our GitHub repository (see Open Research).
-Tables \ref{table:hyper-param-sr-model}, \ref{table:hyper-param-encoder-vae}, and \ref{table:hyper-param-decoder-vae} list the channel numbers for the convolution layers in the SR model, encoder, and decoder, respectively.
-The kernel size of all convolution layers is $3$.
-The slope of all leaky ReLU layers \cite{Maas+2013ProcICML} is $-0.01$.
-The upscale factor of all pixel shuffle layers \cite{Shi+2016CVPR} is $2$.
-The resizing in the SR model and encoder is performed by nearest neighbor interpolation.
-All bias parameters are fixed to $0$, except for Conv2D-6, Conv2D-11, and Conv2D-14.
-The weight parameters of all convolution layers are randomly initialized using uniform distributions \cite{He+2015ICCV}.
+We list the hyperparameters of the SR model and the CVAE shown in Fig. \ref{fig:network_architecture}.
+Table \ref{table:hyper-param-sr-cvae} shows the numbers of channels and strides in all convolution layers.
+The kernel size of all convolutions is 3.
+The slope of all leaky ReLU\cite{Maas+2013ProcICML} is $-0.01$.
+The upscale factor of all pixel shuffle operations\cite{Shi+2016CVPR} is 2.
+The resizing in the SR model is performed by bicubic interpolation.
+The weight parameters of all convolution layers are initialized randomly using uniform distributions.\cite{He+2015ICCV} For the Adam optimizer, the default parameters\cite{Kingma+2015ICLR} are used except for the learning rate of $1 \times 10^{-4}$.
+The mini-batch size is set to 128 for all experiments.